English Terrace (Toldbodgade)

 The English Terrace (Danish: De Engelske Rækkehuse) at Toldbodgade 71– 87 is a row of consecutive terraced houses in the Frederiksstaden neighbourhood of central Copenhagen, Denmark.
 The terrace was built in 1873–74 to design by Vilhelm Tvede for Det Classenske Fideicommis.
 It is listed.

 History

 Background

 The Jan von Osten House at Amaliegade was purchased by Johan Frederik Classen in 1770.
 After his death in 1792, the property was taken over by Det Classenske Fideicommis.

 The English Terrace

 In the early 1870s, the foundation charged Vilhelm Tvede with the design of a residential project for the garden.
 He designed a single row of terraced houses inspired by English architecture.
 It was built in 1873–74.
 The houses were originally rented out but were sold off individually in the 1970s.
 Former residents include the architect Hans Munk Hansen.

 The individual houses have later been sold as condominiums.
-They were originally fronted by small front gardens and a small shed building towatrds Toldbodgade.
+They were originally fronted by small front gardens and a small shed building towards Toldbodgade.
 These have disappeared in conjunction with an widening of the street.